Jan Ciechanowicz: Life and career

-On October 6, 1990, during the second round of the Second Congress of Deputies of the Vilnius Region in Eišiškės, Ciechanowicz proposed the proclamation of the Autonomous Polish Vilnius Unit with the status of a republic within the USSR.
-It wasn't accepted, so later Ciechanowicz proposed a compromise project: the declaration of full territorial autonomy as part of Lithuania.
-Only if this proposal was not accepted by Lithuanian authortires the autonomy would be proclaimed as part of the USSR.
+On 6 October 1990, during the second round of the Second Congress of Deputies of the Vilnius Region in Eišiškės, Ciechanowicz proposed the proclamation of the Autonomous Polish Vilnius Unit with the status of a republic within the USSR.
+After its rejection, Ciechanowicz later proposed a compromise providing for the declaration of full territorial autonomy as part of Lithuania: if this proposal was not accepted by Lithuanian authorities, the autonomy would then be proclaimed as part of the USSR.
 If this project also failed, the autonomy would be proclaimed at the next congress as part of Poland.
-Such proposal was also refused.
+The proposal would also be later rejected.

-Neither of major political parties nor organizations in Poland had publicly supported his ideas.
+No major political parties or organizations in Poland publicly supported Ciechanowicz's ideas.
 The proposition was protested by the Solidarity, and other international Polish media.
 The following developments in Lithuania, which eventually led to its full independence in 1991, eventually ended any conversations about the proposition of the East Polish SSR.

 Jan Ciechanowicz, in 1992, made a pledge to the Prosecutor General's Office of Lithuania that he would no longer engage in political activity.
 Then, due to his inability to get a job in Lithuania, he settled in Poland, retaining his Lithuanian citizenship.
 In Poland he taught German and English at institutions of higher education.
-He died on 10 January 2022, at the age of 75 from COVID-19.
+He died on 10 January 2022, at the age of 75 from COVID-19 in Płock during the COVID-19 pandemic in Poland.